-Unit 13 consists of 1.7 ac (0.7 ha) in Del Norte County, California.
-While 0.4 ac (0.2 ha) of the land here is county land, the rest (1.3 ac (0.5 ha)) is Statemanaged by the California Department of Transportation.
+Unit 13 consists of 1.6 ac (0.6 ha) in Del Norte County, California.
+It is managed by Del Norte County.
 Invasive species pose a substantial threat at this site, primarily Hottentot fig or iceplant (Carpobrotus edulis), and therefore invasive species management may be required.
-Additionally, much of this unit is located within a road right-of-way, and therefore road development or maintenance activities could impact sand dune phacelia individuals, some of which are quite large and productive.
+Additionally, much of this unit is located within a road right-ofway, and therefore road development or maintenance activities could impact sand dune phacelia individuals, some of which are quite large and productive.
 As such, special management to mitigate the impact to sand dune phacelia habitat from these activities may be required.